 Whilst this doesn’t always look like creating content together I’m much more deliberate in my interactions with other eco creatives these days.
 Many of us know each other, but I’ve been putting more effort into transitioning these relationships into friendships, rather than ‘colleagues on the internet’.
 We do inhabit a weird working space, aka our bedrooms, but I think this only increases the value in our relationships with each other.
 Not only is it vital to have other people who understand the kind of mental and emotional labour that goes into maintaining a blog where you’re writing about multiple injustices it’s also just nice to know that, even though you’re doing this mainly on your own, you still have people out there who’ve got your back.
 Whether it’s helping fill in knowledge, sharing resources, or picking you up when you feel burned out and disheartened (which we all go through, no matter what social media might suggest).

 My favourite kind of collaborative effort, however, is when we’re able to help each other be better.
 Not in an attacking way, pointing out all our flaws and the ways we’ve failed, but in a way that helps us grow and become improved versions of ourselves.
 The interactions that leave us more informed, more equipped and more compassionate than before.
-My dealings with other bloggers, as well as some brands who’ve become friends, in this sustainable space have helped me become a person I’m proud to be.
+My dealings with other bloggers, as well as some brands who’ve become friends, in this sustainable lifestyle world have helped me become a person I’m proud to be.
 Ok, sometimes I’m a bit less fun because I can’t turn my ‘ethical radar’ off when talking about certain topics, but at the same time I think I’m more helpful.
 I’m more switched on to my passions and achievable ways to meet them, I’m more able to acknowledge life’s complexities and the grey areas.
-Through interacting with a variety of people in the ethical space I’m more able to understand the subtleties and differences within the movement, and to move away from simplistic or reductionist thinking.
+Through interacting with a variety of people in the ethical fashion space I’m more able to understand the subtleties and differences within the movement, and to move away from simplistic or reductionist thinking.
 I’m able be open to correction, and to actually do something about it.

 The coolest thing is that more recently this hasn’t just been confined to blogs.
 I’ve seen brands getting on board with this kind of collaborative drive to push each other to bigger and better, and it’s really exciting.
 In particular I noticed this through the relationship between Know The Origin and Jollie’s Socks, two lovely sustainable brands that have been on my radar for months now.